What is a serum magnesium test?

 - chronic diarrhea

-- hemodialysis, which is a mechanical way to filter waste products from the blood when the kidneys don’t function properly
+- hemodialysis, a mechanical way to filter waste products from the blood when the kidneys don’t function properly

 - ongoing use of diuretics

 - heavy periods

-- issues with specific conditions, including hepatic cirrhosis, hyperaldosteronism, and hypoparathyroidism
+- issues involving specific conditions, including cirrhosis, hyperaldosteronism, and hypoparathyroidism

 - severe burns